mgroves/SqlServerToCouchbase/README.md

 ## Known limitations:

 * SQL Server views are not translated at all.
-Couchbase M/R Views are *roughly* equivalent.
+[Couchbase M/R Views](https://docs.couchbase.com/server/current/learn/views/views-intro.html) are *roughly* equivalent.

 * SQL Server stored procedures (sprocs) and UDFs are not translated at all.
-Couchbase UDFs are *roughtly* equivalent.
+[Couchbase UDFs](https://docs.couchbase.com/server/current/n1ql/n1ql-language-reference/userfun.html) are *roughly* equivalent.

 * SQL Server triggers are not translated at all.
-Couchbase Eventing is the closest equivalent.
+[Couchbase Eventing](https://docs.couchbase.com/server/current/eventing/eventing-overview.html) is the closest equivalent.

 * Collection names in Couchbase are limited to 30 characters.
 So if a table name (or schema+table name depending on your config) is longer than 30 characters, you'll need to provider a mapping in `Config::TableNameToCollectionMapping`